-Distance: 6 km
+Total Distance: 6 km

 Return Time: 3.5 hours

-From the trailhead, southwest end of the parking area, the path first leads into the trees and soon uphill to some steeper sandy sections.
+The path first leads into the trees and soon uphill to some steeper sandy sections.
 The elevation gain is relentless with some switchbacks along the way.
 The steeper sections can get slippery and muddy during a rain or after a frost.
 Hiking poles are a big help on the way up and down the steep sections.

 After 2 km of hiking, you will reach a Northwestel radar tower.
 It is another 1 km from here to the top.
 The summit is a plateau spotted with white limestone rocks.
 There is ample opportunity for exploring the range at the top.
 Add more time if you venture further along the ridge.